cmu-sei/scir-oss/README.md

   OPTIONS

   -c:  set number of days for cache staleness check (default: 2)
-  -d:  set depth number on dependencies to dig into (default: all (no limit))
+  -d:  set depth number on dependencies to dig into (default: 3, primary - teritary, or 'all' (no limit))
   -f:  force rebuild (overrides -p) of all or specific(s) caches, scores, reports or other data
        comma separate being 'all', or one or more of: cards,caches,deps,subdeps,meta,crit,scard,hcheck,scores,issues,job
   -h:  this message (and exit)